Ernyoke/certified-aws-advanced-networking-specialty/01-fundamentals/nat.md

 # NAT - Network Address Translation

-- It is a process to designed the growing shortage of IPv4 addresses
+- It is a process designed to address the growing shortage of IPv4 addresses
 - IPv4 address are either publicly routable or private addresses
 - Public addresses have to be unique in order to function correctly
 - Private addresses can be used in multiple places but can't be routed over the internet